Painting MAStudy level: Postgraduate

-The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities, which is planned to fully open in 2023.
-These will include a hyper studio designed for cross-disciplinary projects; immersive studios with cutting-edge virtual reality and mixed-reality technologies4.
+Coventry University is home to superb facilities4 and our new Arts and Humanities building is planned to fully open in 2023.
+Facilities will include a hyper studio designed for cross-disciplinary projects, extensive exhibition space and immersive studios, with cutting-edge virtual reality and mixed-reality technologies.

 Our digital and printing workshops bring your ideas to life through different media.
-You’ll find a high-powered laser cutter, 3D printers, scanners and traditional print-making and making workshops for etching, silk-screen printing, relief printing and woodwork, as well as a generously stocked letterpress room.
+You’ll find a high-powered laser cutter, 3D printers, scanners and traditional print-making and making workshops for etching, silk-screen printing, relief printing, ceramics, metalwork and woodwork, as well as a generously stocked letterpress room.

 PC and Mac suites

 Maximise your learning in our cutting-edge computer suites.
 You'll have access to PCs and Macs running the latest industry-standard software needed for your course, including graphic design packages such as Adobe Creative Suite.

-In the School of Art and Design, we shape our teaching and assessment methods to replicate the creative industry ways of working.
-This includes working in a studio-centric working environment.
+In the School of Art and Design, we structure our teaching and assessment methods to replicate the creative industry's ways of working, as we aim to create a studio-centric working environment.

 Careers and opportunities

 Upon successful completion, you will be able to:

-- Undertake research and evaluative reflection in order to synthesise and articulate an advanced knowledge of the theoretical and thematic concerns within their chosen area of contemporary painting practice.
+- Undertake research and evaluative reflection in order to synthesise and articulate an advanced knowledge of the theoretical and thematic concerns within your chosen area of contemporary painting practice.

 - Deploy skills, techniques and technologies with originality and imagination in relation to a defined discipline for continued painting practice at an advanced level.